Causal Inference for Longitudinal Data

 A weightitMSM object

-- method: "ps" (propensity score weighting)
+- method: "glm" (propensity score weighting with GLM)

 - number of obs.: 1000